 const x = 10 x // Identifier equivalent

 Abstractions are perhaps the most iconic kind of lambda expression, they define what we call functions or, more adequately, lambdas: which are just anonymous functions.
 The

-ID is an abstraction is called the metavariable, which is the variable in that abstraction which is going to be used in the function’s body (which in this case is
+ID in the beginning of that abstraction is called the metavariable.
+The metavaraible is the variable that is going to be used in the function’s body (which in this case is